AMT-Project/project_1/README.md

 | Vitor Vaz Afonso | vitorva         |

 ## Prerequisites
+Open your installation folder and clone this repository.

 Do not forget to edit your `/etc/hosts` file to add:
 ```